ihmeuw/vivarium/docs/source/concepts/lookup.rst

 ~~~~~~~~~~~~~

 The following is an example of creating and calling a lookup table in an
 :ref:`interactive setting <interactive_tutorial>` using the data from
 `Construction Parameters`_ above.
 The interface and process are the same when
-integrating a lookup table into a :term:`component <Component>`, which is primarily
+integrating a lookup table into a :term:`component <Component>`, which is
-how they are used.
-Assuming you have a valid simulation object named ``sim`` and
+primarily how they are used.
+Assuming you have a valid simulation object
-the data from the above table in a :class:`pandas.DataFrame` named ``data``, you
-can construct a lookup table in the following way, using the interface from the builder.
+named ``sim``, you can construct a lookup table in the following way using
-You don't have to provide a name for the table, but it is recommended to do so for clarity
+the interface from the builder.
+You don't have to provide a name for the
-and for ease of debugging.
-If you don't provide value column names, it will default to
+table, but it is recommended to do so for clarity and for ease of debugging.

-``"value"``.
+In the recommended *indexed form*, the parameter/key columns live on the row
+index and the single :class:`pandas.Series` column becomes the table's return
+value.
+The Series ``name`` (``"BMI"`` below) is what the returned Series will
+be named when the table is called.

 .. code-block:: python

-      # value_columns implicitly set to remaining columns
+    > import pandas as pd
+    > data = pd.Series(
+    ...
+[20, 25, 30, 27] * 2,
+    ...     index=pd.MultiIndex.from_tuples(
+    ...         [
+    ...             ("Male", 0, 20), ("Male", 20, 40), ("Male", 40, 60), ("Male", 60, 100),
+    ...             ("Female", 0, 20), ("Female", 20, 40), ("Female", 40, 60), ("Female", 60, 100),
+    ...         ],
+    ...         names=["sex", "age_start", "age_end"],
+    ...     ),
+    ...     name="BMI",
+    ... )
     > bmi = sim.builder.lookup.build_table(data, name="bmi")
     > pop_index = sim.get_population_index()
     > bmi(pop_index).head()  # returns BMI values for the population